MikaelVallenet/Corewar/README.md

 Automatic graphical tests for ASM that create logs on every possible error.\
 And finally a graphical arena using Ncurses to see the blood flow, I mean the bits flow.

+(the description of the project is in French I took it from a deposit of another year, sorry for that.)

 ### VM : Machine Virtuelle
 - L'arene est constitue de 4096 octets;
 - L'arene est circulaire;